Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-\mypara{Baselines} Since there is no related framework that aims to help the operator assess and enhance the robustness of \netApps, we compare them against the State-Of-The-Art attack generation methods, Amoeba and BAP.
-Amoeba~\cite{amoeba} is an RL-based proposal to attack ML-based censorship.
-Whilst designed for a different goal, Amoeba also generates adversarial samples against applications that are end-to-end differentiable and that include a non-differential or non-invertible module.
-Amoeba supports delaying packets, appending dummy payload to the existing packets, and splitting packets into multiple ones.
+\textbf{Amoeba}~\cite{amoeba} is an RL-based proposal to attack ML-based censorship.
+Although designed for a different goal, Amoeba also generates adversarial samples against applications that are end-to-end differentiable and that include a non-differential or non-invertible module.
+Amoeba supports packet delay, dummy payload appending, and packet split into multiple ones.
 For a fair comparison, we extend Amoeba's capability to comply with the two evaluated threat models.
-We also train Amoeba's agent to respect the flow's semantics and enforce a budget during inference.
+We also train Amoeba's agent to respect the flow's semantics.
 We explain the details of our extension in the Appendix in \S\ref{apdx:sec:amoebaext}.

-BAP is to train a generator to create perturbations for each packet.
-Since BAP~\cite{BAP} does not support applications that include non-differential and non-invertible components, we only consider it for TF and CNN but not MLP and RF.
+\textbf{BAP}~\cite{BAP} is to train a generator to create perturbations for each packet.
+Since BAP does not support applications that include non-differential and non-invertible components, we only consider it for TF and CNN (\ie not with MLP and RF).
 The original implementation of BAP can only support perturbing every packet, so we extend BAP by adding a mask during training and inference to ensure reliability (\eg only act on forward packets).
 Although BAP supports per-packet constraints, it does not support flow-wide constraints such as those needed for semantics preservation.

+\textbf{NetShare}~\cite{netshare-sigcomm2022} is a GAN-based synthetic data generator specialized in producing high-fidelity network packet traces.
+After NetShare is trained on raw packet sequences, it can generate synthetic ones that closely match the distribution of the original data.
+NetShare can successfully match the convoluted data distribution from backbone traces such as CAIDA~\cite{CAIDA} and data center traces such as UNI1~\cite{benson2010network}.

+\mypara{Success Metric} To quantify the robustness of \netApps, we report the Attack Success Rate (ASR), defined as the ratio of realizable, semantic-preserving adversarial samples to the total original samples for each technique, following standard practice~\cite{carlini2017towards}.
+ASR provides a meaningful measure of robustness, as it directly evaluates a system's resilience under stress and adversarial conditions.
+We also report accuracy for completeness and to assess performance under typical conditions. \final{Accuracy refers to the proportion of successful classifications on the \textbf{original} test set (not adversarial), which is drawn from the same data source (hence the same distribution) as the training set.\footnote{High ASR is orthogonal to high accuracy. \netApps can both have high accuracy and ASR, meaning that they perform well under standard conditions (high accuracy), but are susceptible to attacks (high ASR).}}

 \mypara{Testbed} Appendix \S\ref{apdx:sec:testbed} details the used CPU/GPU machines.